leizongmin/js-xss/README.md

 function onTag(tag, html, options) {
   // tag is the name of current tag, e.g. 'a' for tag <a>
   // html is the HTML of this tag, e.g. '<a>' for tag <a>
-  // options is some addition informations:
+  // options is some additional information:
   //   isWhite         boolean, whether the tag is in whitelist
   //   isClosing       boolean, whether the tag is a closing tag, e.g. true for </a>
   //   position        integer, the position of the tag in output result
   //   sourcePosition  integer, the position of the tag in input HTML source
-  // If a string is returned, the current tag would be replaced with the string
+  // If a string is returned, the current tag will be replaced with the string
-  // If return nothing, the default measure would be taken:
+  // If nothing is returned, the default measure will be taken:
   //   If in whitelist: filter attributes using onTagAttr, as described below
   //   If not in whitelist: handle by onIgnoreTag, as described below }